Casa Susanna 1x97

 “Fascinating… A remarkable documentary… Casa Susanna is not only a work of historical sociological importance, but also a sensitive nostalgic film…” – Cineuropa

-In the 1950s and ‘60s, an underground network of transgender women and cross-dressing men found refuge at a modest house in the Catskills region of New York.
-Known as Casa Susanna, the house provided a safe place for them to express their true selves and live for a few days as they had always dreamed—dressed as women without fear of being incarcerated or institutionalized for their self-expression.
-Told through the memories of those whose visits to the house would change their lives, the film provides a moving look back at a secret world where the persecuted and frightened found freedom, acceptance and, often, the courage to live their lives out of the shadows.
+In the 1950s and ’60s, an underground network of transgender women and crossdressing men found refuge at a modest house in the Catskills region of New York.
+Known as Casa Susanna, the house provided a safe place to express their true selves and live for a few days as they had always dreameddressed as and living as women without fear of being incarcerated or institutionalized for their selfexpression.
+Told through the memories of those who visited the house, the film provides a moving look back at a secret world where the persecuted and frightened found freedom, acceptance and, often, the courage to live out of the shadows.